mohammadll/Jenkins-CasC/README.md

 ### What do we want to do ?

-- we are going to Provision a jenkins server on virtualbox platform with Terraform (you can also use other platforms like aws):
+- Provisioning a jenkins server on virtualbox platform with Terraform (you can also use other platforms like aws):
    - we used ubuntu vagrant box
-- we have an ansible directory that is responsible to do some tasks:
+- Running ansible playbook that is responsible to do some tasks:
    - Install Docker and Docker-compose on jenkins server
    - Run jenkins docker-compose to have its docker container up and running